 There is no better foundation for marketing action than marketing research.
 The A.C.
-Nielsen Center for Marketing Research offers the premier full-time MBA program with a specialization in marketing research.
+Nielsen Center for Marketing Research offers the premier full-time MBA in Business: Marketing program with a named option in Marketing Research.
 The center was established in 1990 and is built on the legacy and funding of the Arthur C. Nielsen Jr. family, pioneers in the field of marketing research.
 It was created to train MBA students in the specialized ideas, issues, and techniques of marketing research, as well as to help discover and disseminate new marketing research knowledge.
 See the program website for more information.

 Students apply to the Master of Business Administration in Business: Marketing through one of the named options:

 Resources to help you afford graduate study might include assistantships, fellowships, traineeships, and financial aid.
 Further funding information is available from the Graduate School.
 Be sure to check with your program for individual policies and restrictions related to funding.

 Prospective students should see the program website for funding information.